On May 15, 1851, MassMutual was born.

 Unfortunately, George never saw the company grow out of its infancy.
 In 1856, he died of tuberculosis at age 33.2 Caleb continued on as president until his death in 1873.
 (He even served as the first mayor of Springfield once it incorporated in 1852).

 By then, MassMutual had made the shift to a mutual company, built its first office building, and passed $1 million in assets, which was a pretty hefty sum in those days.

-So on May 15, we celebrate our start, which has led to more than 168 years of living mutual.
+So, on May 15, we celebrate our start more than 170 years ago.
 Happy Birthday, MassMutual.

 Learn more from MassMutual…